 “It’s only a high school research paper.” —astute APUSH student

 In much the same way my students need to grapple with and master the specific skills research requires of them, it’s also necessary for me to think about how I can help them with that process.
 As educators of secondary school students, I don’t think many of us are under the illusion that our students are truly finding a research gap and entering into the scholarly conversation in a way that will be acknowledged by the academic community at large.
-This is in no way discounting the fine work many of our students do in their research/writing, but as one of my APUSH students so bluntly put it when a colleague was diving deep into a citation format, “it’s only a high school research paper.”
+This is in no way discounting the fine work many of our students do in their research/writing, but as one of my APUSH students so aptly stated when a colleague was doing the classic deep dive we all do when creating a properly formatted citation, “it’s only a high school research paper.”
 Yes, yes it is.
 Somehow looking at it from that perspective has been wonderfully liberating.
 While my students may not have their work published in peer-reviewed journals (yet!), they do need to be able to read and think deeply and critically about any number of issues throughout their academic career and in their personal life.
-So, how do we maintain high standards yet keep the paper in its proper perspective and what exactly keeps me up at night thinking about all things research?
+So, how do we maintain high standards yet keep the paper in its proper perspective and what exactly does keep me up at night thinking about all things research?

 Make the Process Visible

 Image Credit: University Library System, University of Pittsburgh

 The Research Process is one that’s familiar to us all—an iterative process with students moving through the steps on the infographic above until they (finally!) reach the citing, reviewing, and editing finish line.
 If you’re like me, you probably see at least six or more points when it would be helpful to meet with a class to provide instruction.
 Depending on a myriad of factors unique to each school, we might have one “boot camp” style instructional session or we might be fortunate enough to meet on a regular basis with a given class.